HosseinTiger/Telegram-Airdrop-Bot-PHP-Source-Code/README.md

 -One Time Purchase (Only 300 USD)

- Our Telegram ID For Getting Demo and Buy: https://t.me/TIGERDESIGN_IR
+ Our Telegram ID For Getting Demo and Buy Full Source Code: https://t.me/TIGERDESIGN_IR